To explore and use an API, simply:

 • a Regenerate link to generate a new secondary key.
 This can be for a number of reasons including a key being compromised or you simply just want a new key.

-This section contains detail about API subscription key and the process of obtaining a token for a naitive applications including:
+This section of the API subscription details page contains information about an API's subscription key for for a naitive applications flow and the process of obtaining a token it including:

 • Instructions